Needless1745/se_project_spots/README.md

 ### Overview

 An image sharing site.
-Providing users with an opportunity to sharea nd discover places around the world.
+Providing users with an opportunity to share and discover places around the world.

 ## Tech Stack